| | |

 Pros and cons of cloth diapers: Potty training

 It is commonly believed that children with cloth diapers are potty trained earlier than when disposable diapers were used.
 I couldn’t find much research about the subject, but there is a survey among 3000 parents that suggests exactly this.
-Their finding was that children that were cloth diapered 60% or more of the time were on average potty trained 9 months earlier than children were disposable diapers were used.
+Their finding was that children who were cloth diapered 60% or more of the time were on average potty trained 9 months earlier than children where disposable diapers were used.

 Another systematic review found the same tendency but also concluded that not much research was done on the subject.

-The con you didn’t expect
+The con you didn’t expect: the looks

 If you are determined to cloth diaper there are a few things to overcome that strange look of your little one: